sarnold/hexdump/README.rst

 dehex(hextext)

-    Helper to convert from hex string to binary data stripping whitespaces from `hextext` if necessary.
+    Helper to convert from hex string to binary data stripping whitespace from `hextext` if necessary.

 advanced API: write full dumps